Saudi Arabia under pressure over authoritarianism

 Shiva Singh

-A number of Western countries have called on Saudi Arabia to release detained women activists and bring to justice those responsible for the killing of journalist Jamal Khashoggi, Reuters reported on Tuesday.
+A number of Western countries have called on Saudi Arabia to release detained women activists and bring to justice those responsible for the killing of Journalist Jamal Khashoggi, Reuters reported on Tuesday.

 At least 12 prominent women’s rights activists, including Loujain al-Hathloul, were arrested just after the Saudi authorities ended its ban on females being allowed to drive in 2018.
 Many of those detained had campaigned to overthrow the ban.